-This decision will usually be made by you, in consultation with your healthcare team, and by your family or others close to you should you wish.
+This decision will usually be made by you, supported by your healthcare team and, if you wish, by your family or others who are close to you.
 You may want to have several discussions to make sure that you are happy with the decision and that deactivation of your ICD can be carried out in the right place and at the time that you feel is right for you.